makeabilitylab/physcomp/electronics/breadboards.md

 - Correct and incorrect wirings
 - Tips

+## Video tutorial

+*Science Buddies* offers a great video tutorial of breadboards.
+If you're feeling lost, we recommend it!

+<iframe width="736" height="414" src="https://www.youtube.com/embed/6WReFkfrUIk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Video** This video tutorial ["How to use a breadboard"](https://youtu.be/6WReFkfrUIk) by Science Buddies offers a great introduction to breadboards.
+{: .fs-1 }

 ## Breadboard voltage and current specifications

 Generally, breadboards are designed to work with digital circuits (0-5V) and low amperages (0-1A).
 The breadboards we purchase for our courses ([link](https://www.amazon.com/Breadboards-Solderless-Breadboard-Distribution-Connecting/dp/B07DL13RZH/ref=sxin_2_ac_d_rm?ac_md=2-2-YnJlYWRib2FyZA%3D%3D-ac_d_rm&cv_ct_cx=perf+board&keywords=perf+board&pd_rd_i=B07DL13RZH&pd_rd_r=a9be70ad-f0e7-4956-b683-f1266bde56b4&pd_rd_w=mD02O&pd_rd_wg=faDF0&pf_rd_p=de19e82a-2d83-4ae8-9f5c-212586b8b9a0&pf_rd_r=H52F2FG970MN56W91230&psc=1&qid=1583787088)) specify a "300V/3-5A" rating.
 I'm highly incredulous.
 If you need to prototype a circuit with ~12V and greater than 500mA - 1A, it's better to use a [perfboard](https://learn.adafruit.com/collins-lab-breadboards-and-perfboards/learn-more) and a soldering iron.